Thermal demagnetizer.

 • MMTD-DSC: Thermal demagnetizer.

-• ACS D-2000 AF-demagnetizer: AF demagnetization and ARM acquisition.
+• ASC D-2000 AF-demagnetizer: AF demagnetization and ARM acquisition.

 • Susceptibility measurement systems Bartington MS2B LF/HF: Measurements of bulk susceptibility.